VLSIDA/OpenRAM/README.md

 SCN4M_SUBM.
 The [SCMOS] spice models, however, are generic and should be replaced with foundry models.
 If you are using [FreePDK45], you should also have that set up and have the environment variable point to the PDK.
-For example, in bash, add to your .bashrc:
+For example add this to your .bashrc:

 ```
   export FREEPDK45="/bsoe/software/design-kits/FreePDK45"